-Summer is in full swing, but more than a dozen states are already preparing to host tax free weekends for Back to School.
+Summer is in full swing, but states are already hosting tax free weekends for Back to School.
 These events are also known as sales tax holidays, and give shoppers the opportunity to buy essentials for the school year sans sales tax.
 Some states even include Energy Star appliances and disaster preparedness items!

 Missouri residents will have their chance to bag savings on Back to School necessities early in August.
 Check out our guide below to learn what to expect from the next Missouri tax free weekend.